carloslfu/BB-editor/README.md

 - All code are structured, not is just plain code.
 You only work with blocks that represents ideas, behaviors and entities.
 - Easliy refactoring, all code is linked.
 Feel free to refactor large codes without a pain.
-- Visualize your code by levels: atomic, functional, modular ...
+- Visualize your code by levels: low (atomic), medium, high ...
 - Recognize code patterns allows make automatized refactors (awesome!).
 - Organize and give extra meaning to your code.
 - Personalize the graphical representation of your code, this will be very fun.